yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/security-api-overview.md

 **Threat assessment** - The Microsoft Graph threat assessment API helps organizations to assess the threat received by any user in a tenant.
 This empowers customers to report spam emails, phishing URLs, or malware attachments they receive to Microsoft.
 The policy check result and rescan result can help tenant administrators understand the threat scanning verdict and adjust their organizational policy.

+**Message trace (preview)** - The message trace API allows to track email messages as they flow through your Exchange Online organization.
+You can determine if a message was received, rejected, deferred, or delivered by the service.
+It also shows what actions were taken on the message before it reached its final status.
+The information from message trace helps to efficiently determine what happened to messages, troubleshoot mail flow issues, and validate policy changes.

 ## Threat indicators (preview)

 Threat indicators, also referred to as indicators of compromise (IoCs), represent data about known threats, such as malicious files, URLs, domains, and IP addresses.
 Customers can generate indicators through internal threat intelligence gathering or acquire indicators from threat intelligence communities, licensed feeds, and other sources.
 These indicators are then used in various security tools to defend against related threats.